hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

 ```

 - The expression returns an object mapping class names to flags.
-- Nablla includes a key in the class list when its value is truthy under Boolean coercion.
+- Sercrod includes a key in the class list when its value is truthy under Boolean coercion.
 - This form is well suited for declarative toggling of many classes at once.